ALWAYS avoid farting

 Thankfully the stereotype – stricken for hours in the bathroom riding the Porcelain Pony – didn’t happen to us.
 We were careful.
 Eating mostly in hotel restaurants, or a Wimpy in downtown Dehli.
 Julie and Graham, my travelling companions, are vegetarian.
 For convenience, I abstained from meat too.

-In Goa we ate in the garden restaurant attached to our hotel.
+In Goa we mostly ate in the garden restaurant attached to our hotel.
 We hung out there after dinner.
 Reading books and drinking Kingfisher Beer.

 Julie leaned over slightly – the seated equivalent of a leg-lift.
 All usual social etiquette long since abandoned, she said ‘I’m going to fart’.
 A risky endeavour for sure.

-The cheeky smile disappeared.
+The cheeky smile quickly disappeared.
 Puzzled shock turned to horror.
 Her South Wales lilt confirmed: ‘Oh no… I think I’ve shat myself’.
 Yes.
-It was a Code Brown.
+It was a Code Brown situation.

-She gripped the bottom of her culottes, forming a tight seal to prevent leakage.
-Then, trying not to draw attention, shuffled through the hotel lobby.
+Gripping the bottom of her culottes to prevent leakage, she stood up.
+Trying not to draw attention, she shuffled through the hotel lobby.
 Not easy when you’re bent over, crab-walking.
 Graeme and I trotted along behind supportively (giggling).